baderelg/ft_printf/README.md

 >
 > On other architectures though, `va_list` could be a simple pointer.
 Passing it by value would create a worthless copy and the program would fail.\
 > Passing `va_list *` ensures absolute control.

+### ➢ An incomplete order

+What happens when a fool uses the `%` but forgets specifying the performance that must follow?
+Am i to guess the puppets's roll ?
+I won't tolerate such insolence.\
+`parse_and_print` is trained to handle this dangling thread: If it finds the `%` at the end of the format with nothing following it, the performance is terminated.

 ### ➢ Flawless even in failure